syncfusion-content/maui-docs/MAUI/Segmented-Control/selection.md

 This section describes the features of the Segmented Control that help with item selection, customization of the selected item, and associated operations.

-## Programmatically set selected index
+## Programmatically Set Selected Index

 You can set the default value programmatically for the selection to be placed.
 The selection gets updated based on the index value given for the `SelectedIndex`.